AGprofessional/how-to-get-started-with-git/README.md

 5. see the files you added by: git status
 6. commit the files by: git commit -m "first commit"
 7. go to github.com quick setup page of your new repo, and copy the remote https url for your github repo
-8. on command line: git remote add origin <paste url>
+8. on command line: git remote add origin <link>
 9. push local repo to repo on gihub.com by: git push -u origin master
 a. if error: error: src refspec master does not match any
 b.  then use: git push